Deepak42074/100daysofRTL/Day7/README.md

 # Day6
-This code represents design of synchronous 4-bit Jonshon counter.
+This code represents design of 8-bit ALU which supports the following encoded operations:
-It can count upto 8 states.
+- ADD
+- SUB
+- AND
+- OR
+- XOR
+- EQUAL
+- SL
+- SR

 # EDA palyground link for the code
 https://www.edaplayground.com/x/V2Fw